MHUS25/tic-tac-toe/README.md

 `npm test`

-## Next steps for extending the application:
+## Some next steps:

-* Highlight three squares that caused a win
+* To extend the application, highlight the three squares that caused a win
-* Status updates to draw when no one wins
+* Refactor & extract some logic out of `Game` Component

 ## Acknowledgements